 During your program and after the successful completion of your program, we’ll ask you to provide feedback in an evaluation about your experience to help us improve our services.
 Please take the time to submit this information, as it’s required for your participation.

 Au Pair USA is a 12-month program that gives young people, ages 18 to 26, the opportunity to experience the U.S. by living with an American host family and providing childcare.
 In return for their services, au pairs receive room, board, a weekly stipend, accident and sickness insurance, airfare and a mandatory allowance to use toward college-level educational courses.
 This program can be extended for an additional six, nine, or 12 months after successfully completing the original 12-month program.

-Camp USA places international participants, ages 18 and up, in U.S. summer camps as counselors or support staff.
+Camp USA places international participants, ages 18 and up, in U.S. summer camps as counselors.
 InterExchange also sponsors visas for returning staff or for participants who have found their own camp positions.
 The Camp Counselor J-1 Visa is a four-month visa.
 The InterExchange Camp USA program runs between May 1 and October 15 during the program year.

 Work & Travel USA is a J-1 Visa program offering international university students, ages 18 to 28, the opportunity to live and work in the U.S. for up to four months during their summer vacation.
 Students work in hotels, inns, amusement parks, national parks, retail stores, and ski resorts.
 They receive a wage, assistance with housing, accident and sickness insurance, program support, and an optional month for travel to explore the United States.
 Work & Travel USA also offers a 12-month program for citizens of Australia and New Zealand.

 Working Abroad enables U.S. citizens, ages 18 to 30, to experience diverse work experiences overseas.
 Opportunities include Au Pair, English language instruction, work and volunteer abroad placements.
 We offer programs in Australia, Africa, Asia, South America, and various European countries.